f1r09/f1r09/README.md

 # 👋 Faroq Al-Nadhari

-## 👨‍💻 **About Me**
-I am a passionate and motivated Full-Stack Developer with a strong foundation in software engineering and a focus on Java and Angular.
-I hold a Master's degree in Computer Engineering from Université Grenoble Alpes, where I honed my skills in programming, software development, and advanced technologies.

-I am deeply passionate about creating efficient, scalable, and user-friendly software solutions.
-My experience includes developing full-stack applications, designing databases, and working on machine learning projects.
-I thrive in collaborative environments and enjoy solving complex challenges using modern tools and frameworks.

 ## 🌟 **Personal Skills**
 - Serious | Curious | Precise | Organized | Team Player | Punctual | Autonomous